Acronyms

 - Summary

 - The SOX trial found no benefit of compression stockings in preventing post-thrombotic syndrome.
-Compression stockings can be uncomfortable and hot to wear, and only about 56% of participants in the trial complied with the treatment.
+Compression stockings can be uncomfortable and hot to wear, and only about 56% of trial participants complied with the treatment.

-- Catheter-directed thrombolysis (CDT) of the DVT has also been hypothesized to decrease the risk of post-thrombotic syndrome.
-A study published in 2017 found that CDT did not reduce the risk of post-thrombotic syndrome, but it did increase the risk of major bleeding.
+- Catheter-directed thrombolysis (CDT) has also been proposed to decrease the risk of post-thrombotic syndrome.
+A large study (N=692) published in 2017 found that the addition of CDT to anticoagulation had no effect on the incidence of post-thrombotic syndrome, but it did increase the risk of major bleeding.
 [PMID 29211671]

 - Overview

-- A study published in 2010 found that patients with an SVT (≥ 5 cm in length) who were treated with the heparin derivative fondaparinux (2.5 mg once daily for 45 days) had a significantly lower incidence of subsequent deep vein thrombosis and pulmonary embolism (absolute risk reduction 5%).
+- A study published in 2010 found that patients with an SVT (≥ 5 cm in length) treated with fondaparinux (2.5 mg once daily for 45 days) had a significantly lower risk of subsequent VTE (absolute risk reduction 5%).
 [PMID 20860504]

 - 2021 ACCP SVT treatment recommendations